henrybkr/renumit/README.md

 <p align="center"><img src="https://github.com/henrybkr/renumit/blob/master/data/logo.png" width="300"></p>

 # 'Renumit'
-> Deriving from the Romanian word name for 'renamed' but also being renowned or famous, being something of a play on words.
+> Deriving from the Romanian word name for 'renamed' but also 'renowned' or 'famous'.
+I can be considered something of a play on words.
 In the Romanian language 're' refers to 'again' whereas 'numit' refers to being 'named'.

+## Important Notes
+* This application is currently in development and not yet ready for use!
+* Currently only supported on Windows - Testing on Windows 10

 ## About

-Another personal project making use of python to build a CLI based application for sorting personal media.
+This is another personal project this time making use of python to build a CLI based application for the sorting personal media.
 The job of this application is to take given file paths parameters and make assumptions in order to sort them in a desired way.
 The primary focus will firstly be the sorting movie files into a chosen directory.

 This is a re-write of an existing functional, yet messy application.
 The idea is to make the existing app more modular and readable in order to improve chances of later extending it's functionality.